 If you’re cooking on a charcoal or electric grill, take the time to get to know your equipment.
 You can easily buy a cheap grill of each type to test out the equipment before you go for an upscale model.
 Watch to see how long your heat source takes to heat up, and then observe how long it takes to cook the food.

-You may find that it’s best for you to go for a charcoal and electric grill combo, which may be a bit pricey but will serve you well on the rainiest days.
+You may find that it’s best for you to go for a charcoal and electric grill combo, which may be a bit over the budget but will serve you well on the rainiest days.

 Grilling isn’t rocket science, but it does take practice.
 Familiarize yourself with the equipment and the tools, and you’ll discover that there are a lot of little things you can do to make a big difference in what you’re cooking.